lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## defining qualification for coordinated decision making

 ## the importance of an awareness of history for participating in coordinated decisions:
-- what is important to know?
+- What is important to know?
-- is anything required-knowledge, or just helpful?
+- Is anything required-knowledge, or just helpful?
-- how can this be framed as a curriculum?
+- How can this be framed as a curriculum?
-- how can this be taught?
+- How can this be taught?
-- how can this be required or facilitated?
+- How can this be required or facilitated?

+## Describing the difficulty of a project
+- likelihood of mistakes
+- costs of operations
+- schedules, sequence-orders of operations,
+- modular-depth and scales of numbers of modular processes

 ## Definition Behaviors, Questions, and Signal Coordination